 1. Employer Information

-The employer fills out this section with the company’s name and the contact information of the hiring manager.
-They can also include a statement about being an Equal Opportunity Employer to encourage a greater number of applicants.
+The employer fills out this section with the company’s name and the hiring manager’s contact information.
+They can also include a statement about being an Equal Opportunity Employer to encourage more applicants.

 The employer can fill out this section in advance and print out several dozen or hundreds of copies, depending on their hiring needs.
 Then, they can distribute the applications to potential candidates so the candidates already have the employer information.